mohammed-ibenayad/tauth-pro/tauth-pro/README.rst

     AUTHENTICATION_BACKENDS = ('myDjangoApp.backends.CustomAuthBackend',)

-4. To authenticate an existing user on the third-party service, and then log it in your myDjangoApp, call the following statements::
+4. To authenticate an existing user on the third-party service, and log it in your myDjangoApp, call the following statements::

     def login(self, request):